-HEE has established a Dental Workforce Group the aim of which is to collect data on the need for specialty training posts in the 13 dental specialties.
-Other workforce groups/data are available in the devolved nations.
-The workforce data considered should inform the number of posts necessary to ensure a supply of trained specialists at both pre and where appropriate, post-CCST level.
+Workforce groups exist across HEE, NES, NIMDTA or Wales deanery, the aim of which is to collect data on the need for specialty training posts in the 13 dental specialties.
+The workforce data considered should inform the number of posts necessary to ensure a supply of trained specialists at both pre- and, where appropriate, post-CCST level.
 For new posts this is particularly important although in time evidence of need might also be required for replacement posts.